GannaBod/master/README.md

 Script performs random search over hyperparameter grid and the function "hp_search_kge", first, trains models for each of the combination of parameters and then, trains and saved model with the best performance on gold standard.

 Model_selection_clustering.py
-First, the script performs exhaustive search over hyperparameter grif for clustering algorithm.
+First, the script performs exhaustive search over hyperparameter grid for clustering algorithm.
 Then, the saved KGE models are restored and the clustering for each of the hyperparameter values is performed and evaluated on gold standard.

+Human evaluation.py
+While running the script, the user will be asked to evaluate the clusters of the TransE_full model.

+Visualize.py
+The script provides functions for plotting embeddings in 2D together with labeled relations.